‘Operation At Ease’ working through pandemic, pairing shelter dogs with veterans and first responders

-The non-profit provides free service and guidance dog training for veterans and first responders with the use of dogs from local shelters.
-Operation At Ease doesn’t receive any sort of state, federal funding or grants.
+The nonprofit provides free service and guide dog training for veterans and first responders with the use of dogs from local shelters.
+Operation At Ease doesn’t receive any sort of state, federal funding, or grants.
 All of the money to keep it running is from donations and events.

-Currently, they’re in the midst of their “Stop the Stigma” motorcycle ride, which would normally be in person but is virtual and ends October 22.
+Currently, they’re in the midst of their “Stop the Stigma” motorcycle ride, which is traditionally in person, but virtual this year, and ends October 22.

 Bonilla says having to cut back has made it extremely difficult, but she’s not worried moving forward.